adipro/starter-academic/content/project/compressible-wec/index.md

 ---

 Compressible or variable-volume wave energy converters are a type of wave energy converters that expands and contracts under the action of the waves.
+Owing to their unconventional modes of motion, such devices can have superior properties than rigid devices.
-In terms of their interactions with the waves, these wave energy converters require
+In terms of their interactions with the waves, these wave energy converters require a generalised-mode approach of describing their motions.